Huffman Code Discussion and Implementation

 Canonical Huffman encoding naturally leads to the construction of an array of symbols sorted by the size of their code.
 Consequently, I chose the array method for decoding files encoded with a canonical Huffman code.
 The encoded file is read one bit at time, with each bit accumulating in a string of undecoded bits.
 Then all the codes of a length matching the string length are compared to the string.
 If a match is found, the string is decoded as the matching symbol and the bit string is cleared.
 The process repeats itself until all symbols have been decoded.

 All the source code that I have provided is written in strict ANSI-C. I would expect it to build correctly on any machine with an ANSI-C compiler.
-I have tested the code compiled with gcc on Linux and mingw on Windows 98 and 2000.
+However, I have only tested the code on my 64-bit Linux PC using the gcc compiler.

 The code makes no assumptions about the size of types or byte order